 This course is geared for non-teaching Birth-Kindergarten students.
 The course covers child development for children aged birth-kindergarten and developmentally appropriate curriculum development for these ages.
 Other concepts introduced are the physical environment, teaching typical and atypical children, developing lesson plans, and teacher/parent relationships.
-Students are required to work in small groups to develop small group integrated unit plans.
+Students will develop an inquiry-base integrated lesson plan set.